Seborrhoeic dermatitis: Nutrition

 Seborrhoeic dermatitis-like eruptions are also associated with pyridoxine (vitamin B_{6}) and riboflavin (vitamin B_{2}) deficiency.
 In children and babies, issues with Δ^{6}-desaturase enzymes have been correlated with increased risk.

 Immune dysfunction

 Those with immunodeficiency (especially infection with HIV) and with neurological disorders that may impact immune system function such as Parkinson's disease (for which the condition is an autonomic sign) and stroke are particularly prone to it.

 Climate

-Climate can affect seborrheic dermatitis, but there is a lack of consensus about which climates tend to exacerbate seborrheic dermatitis the most.
+Climate can affect seborrheic dermatitis, and there is a lack of consensus about which climates tend to exacerbate seborrheic dermatitis the most.
 Some studies show low humidity and low temperature are responsible for the high frequency of seborrheic dermatitis.
 Others suggest hot environments may also worsen seborrhoeic dermatitis.
-Yet another described that high humidity and low UV exposure are culpable.
+Another described that high humidity and low UV exposure are culpable.
 Dry skin and an impaired skin barrier contribute to the condition.
 It is likely that climate and weather variations affect the water and lipid content of skin.